 Joel Preuninger <Jhpreunin@aol.com>

-The original script ran for 165 pages.
-The final screenplay ran to a portly 260.
+The original script ran for one hundred sixty-five pages.
+The final screenplay was two hundred sixty pages.
 See more »

 See more »